bor0/gidti/manuscript/appendix-a.md

 # Appendix A: Writing a simple type-checker in Haskell

+This appendix provides a short introduction to the design of type-checkers.
+It is based on the examples of (and may serve as a good introduction to) the book Types and Programming Languages.

 ## Evaluator

 *Syntax*: The syntax per Backus-Naur form is defined as: